serversideup/amplitudejs/docs/DOCUMENTATION.md

 ```

 Every time the play button is called, the song will begin to play and after all the code has been run, the callback will increase the play count.

+The 'time_update' callback is super helpful because this gets triggered when the song time updates.
+This can be used to call other AmplitudeJS events such as song played percentage and set 3rd party visualizations.

 ## Amplitude Elements